Western Port

 Western Port, (Boonwurrung: Warn Marin) commonly but unofficially known as Western Port Bay, is a large tidal bay in southern Victoria, Australia, opening into Bass Strait.
 It is the second largest bay in the state.
 Geographically, it is dominated by two large islands; French Island and Phillip Island.
 At the time it was renamed, its position was west of other known ports and bays, but Western Port has become something of a misnomer as it lies just to the east of the larger Port Phillip and the city of Melbourne.
 It is visited by Australian fur seals, whales and dolphins, as well as many migratory waders and seabirds.
 It is listed under the Ramsar Convention as a wetland of international significance.

 The area around the bay and the two main islands were originally part of the Boonwurrung nation's territory prior to European settlement.
 Western Port was first seen by Europeans in 1798 when an exploration crew in a whaleboat led by George Bass, journeyed south from Sydney to explore Australia's south eastern coastline.
 Due in most part to a lack of food, the expedition was halted, spending two weeks in Western Port before returning to Sydney.
 As it was the most westerly charted point at the time, it was named Western Port.

 The bay is home to the three Marine National Parks—French Island, Churchill Island and Yaringa, while the land adjacent to the north is largely used for farming purposes including cattle and wineries.
 Today the bay is mostly used for recreation; however, there is also a military base (HMAS Cerberus), shipping and oil production facilities adjoining the bay.
 Western Port is around one hour from Melbourne by car and a small number of holiday villages with sandy swimming beaches lie on its shores.

 History

-Prior to European settlement, the Bunurong people lived around Warn Marin living off shellfish, mutton birds and plant life.
+Prior to British colonisation, the Boonwurrung people lived around Warn Marin living off shellfish, mutton birds and plant life.
 The bay was first explored by Europeans in 1797, when George Bass received permission from Governor Hunter in Sydney to sail a whaleboat along the unexplored section of coast south of Botany Bay.
 On such a rough stretch of water, Bass could not get more than halfway through the strait now known as Bass Strait.
 This voyage led to the recording of Western Port, so named because of its situation relative to every other known harbour on the coast at that time (the area from Point Hicks to Cape Howe), even though it lies to the east of Port Phillip and the city of Melbourne.

-Seal hunting was conducted here in the 19th century.
+Sealing colony

+From around 1801, the Boonwurrung people, living along the Western Port coast, had their livelihoods affected by seal hunters.
+The sealers' abduction of Boonwurrung men and women to work as slaves and provide sexual gratification, caused massive upheaval to their social structure.